Easy Cottage Cheese Alfredo

 • Blend well: Make sure the cottage cheese is blended until absolutely smooth for the best texture.

-• Adjust consistency: If the sauce seems too thick, you can thin it with a bit more milk until you reach your desired consistency.
-Skip adding hot pasta water as it can make the sauce separate.
-If your sauce is too thin, you can simmer it on low heat to reduce and thicken it.
-Alternatively, adding a bit more grated Parmesan cheese can help thicken it up.
+• Adjust consistency: If the sauce seems too thick, thin it with a bit more milk until you reach your desired consistency.
+Avoid adding hot pasta water as it can cause the sauce to separate.
+If too thin, simmer gently to reduce and thicken, or add more grated Parmesan cheese.

-• Low heat for sauce: If you need to warm the sauce, do it gently on low heat to prevent separation.
-If it does separate, simply let it sit for a bit and stir again; it should return to a smooth consistency.
+• Low heat for sauce: Warm the sauce gently on low heat to prevent separation.
+If separation occurs, let it sit briefly then stir; it should become creamy again.

 ✨ Variations

-• Veggie-packed: Stir in sautĂ©ed mushrooms, spinach, broccoli, roasted red peppers, sun-dried tomatoes, or chopped cherry tomatoes for added nutrition and flavor.
+• Veggie-packed: Stir in sautéed mushrooms, spinach, broccoli, roasted red peppers, sun-dried tomatoes, or chopped cherry tomatoes for added nutrition and flavor.

 • Extra Cheesy: Experiment with adding a bit of cream cheese or ricotta for extra creaminess.
 A touch of mozzarella can add gooeyness.